microsoft/onnxruntime-training-examples/huggingface/README.md

 1. A machine that you can access with GPU.
 This recipe was tested on 8 x 32G V100 GPUs machine.
 2. Know how many GPUs are there.
 This needs to be passed to parameter `--process_count`
 ### 3.2 Run this recipe
-Build docker image. `Dockerfile` is for cuda 11.1, `Dockerfile-10.2` is for cuda 10.2.
+Build docker image. `Dockerfile` is for all models besides GPT2, `Dockerfile_clm` is for GPT2 model and any model that requires the run\_clm.py script.
 ```
 cd huggingface/docker
 sudo docker build -t hf-recipe-local-docker -f Dockerfile .